benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - Outta spell points!
 - Probably need an alchemist's lab, and more ore
 - can't get through gap between altars and eastern tower

+### Play 13 (Orange)

+- Bug: No red eye of magi on Zirak Zigil
+- Bug: Tavern not disabled in secondary town.
+No castle in secondary town
+- Weird: adding heroes to a neutral town garrison appears to automatically buy some of the dwelling population.